Nalymoslih/spinner/README.md

 # spinner-react-native

 A lightweight and customizable spinner component for React Native applications.
-This package provides an easy way to add loading indicators to your app, improving user experience during data fetching or any other loading operations.
+This package provides an easy way to add loading indicators to your app.

 ![Custom Spinner Example](https://i.postimg.cc/4yLH4C0Y/one.png)